kevinmaravillas/MobileClient/README.md

 # MobileClient
 <a name="top"></a>
-MobileClient is a mobile application developed for iOS and Android platforms using Expo Go React Native.
+MobileClient is a mobile application developed for iOS and Android platforms using Expo Go React Native and Expo Go.
 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)